jbakse/compform_site/content/3D/index.md

 multiply(2, add(3, 4)) -> 14
 ```

 You can think of OpenSCAD's boolean and transform operations as prefix operators or function calls.
-Unlike JavaScript and C, the contents of `{}` are operands or parameters rather than commands.
+Unlike JavaScript and C, the contents of `{}` are operands or parameters rather than statements.

 ```javascript
 union() {